KColagiovanni/coding_exercise_interview_practice/README.md

 Typical Coding Exercises used Interviews:
 * Reverse a string.
 * Convert roman numeral to number and number to roman numeral.
-* Count how many number are in the Fibinacci sequence up to the given number.
+* Print out n numbers in the Fibinacci sequence.
 * Check if a string is a palindrome.